cgihlstorf/AIAgents/Topic5RAG/README.md

 1 .
 Does retrieving more chunks improve synthesis?

 No, the model performance remained more or less the same when more chunks were added to the context.
 For example, in repsonding to question 2, the context only ever included chunks on adjusting the breaks, regardless of the value of k.
 Overall, the model struggled to retrieve adequate information from the context.
-The model had the entore Corpora folder available to it, which resulted in it choosing files in different folders, some of which were helpful while others were not.
+The model had the entire Corpora folder available to it, which resulted in it choosing files in different folders, some of which were helpful while others were not.

 2. Can the model successfully combine information from multiple chunks?